herpiko/herpiko.github.io/content/post/2023-10-06-create-and-publish-native-gnome-app-part-2.md

   - GNOME
 ---

 This article is part 2 of my blog series on how to create and build your native GNOME app.
-If you are missing the previous part, please click here.
+If you are missing the previous part, please <a href="/post/2023/07/23/create-your-first-native-gnome-app-and-publish-to-ubuntu-software-part-1/">click here.</a>

 In this second part, I will write about the ideation phase.
 If you already have a good idea and mockups, you can skip this part.